-IVF is never the first step in the treatment of infertility.
+IVF is never the first step in the treatment of infertility except in cases of complete tubal blockage.
 Instead, it's reserved for cases in which other methods such as fertility drugs, surgery, and artificial insemination haven't worked.

 If you think that IVF might make sense for you, carefully assess any treatment center before undergoing the procedure.
 Here are some questions to ask the staff at the fertility clinic:

 - What is your pregnancy ratio per embryo transfer?

 - What is your pregnancy rate for couples in our age group and with our fertility problem?

 - What is the live birth rate for all couples who undergo this procedure each year at your facility?